Mtel-Snc/Portfolio/README.md

 - I can code in java (java certificate here)
 - I can do digital media (digital art such as pixel art and other graphical design)
 - Good at problem solving (small but I felt was important to put here)

+(files will be added as time goes on when i start to finish stuff)